The ABCDEs of Cover

 You probably won’t be wearing body armor when you are jumped in a parking lot after work, but if there is a brewing fight, and you have your armor nearby, you can don it before hostilities come to a head.

-Even fire / medical personnel are now getting armor for ballistic situations.
+Even fire / medical personnel are now getting armor for kinetic situations.
 Photo from an ICSAVE TECC / PSI class

 As long as it doesn’t hinder your access to it in places where you might be attacked, it’s a good idea to SECURE YOUR ARMOR AS YOU WOULD SECURE A FIREARM when you are not wearing it.